Healthy Homes Assessment Manor Park

 Fines for Failing to Comply

-Since the 1st July of 2021, when a brand new or renewed lease is entered into on a Manor Park rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+As of 1st July 2021, when a new or renewed lease is entered into on the Manor Park rental property, all Healthy Homes compliance work must be done within 90 days.

 See the full details for the Residential Tenancies Act landlords responsibilities.

-What is the reason Healthy Homes Compliance So Important?
+Why is Healthy Homes Compliance So Important?

 healthy homes assessment compliance